-On our way, I saw a strange looking tree with lots of yellow flower in front of Jogyesa temple.
+On our way, I saw a strange-looking tree with lots of yellow flower in front of Jogyesa temple.
 It was a diversion to my original plan, but I couldn’t ignore it, so I stopped by for a visit.
-But It’s worth it, the temple surrounded by beautiful flowers and two dragons were guarding the place, with both covered with flowers.
+But It’s worth it, the temple surrounded by beautiful flowers and two dragons were guarding the place, both covered with flowers.

 My teacher has an urgent thing to do at home and couldn’t accompany me any longer.
 Before leaving me, she told me on the direction toward my ultimate goal, and I felt relief knowing that the route wasn’t complicated.

 The short history of the temple found at the right corner of the temple’s gate written in Korean, English, Chinese and Japanese.